Seamless Onboarding for MSPs: A 4-Step Guide to Efficiency

 The relationship of MSPs with clients doesn’t end with creating a plan; the real challenge lies in its implementation and the steps taken thereafter to ensure its success.

-In this phase, the client would typically give MSP access to its systems, allowing the latter to set up the necessary systems and processes.
+In this phase, the client typically gives MSP access to its systems, allowing the latter to set up the necessary systems and processes.

-MSPs should consider a phased approach to allow the client to adapt to the new system and minimize disruptions gradually.
+MSPs should consider a phased approach, allowing the client to gradually adapt to the new system and minimize disruptions.
 It also provides an opportunity to identify and rectify issues early, preventing them from escalating.

 MSPs should provide adequate training and resources to the client’s team before, during, and after the implementation.
-This ensures clients are comfortable with the new solution and can use it effectively.
+This ensures clients are comfortable with and can use the new solution effectively.
 It is vital to remember that each client has different needs and expectations.
 Some may require more training, while others may need more technical support.
-Fifty-five percent of clients will stop using a product or service they don’t understand; hence, a one-size-fits-all approach won’t cut it.

-Post-implementation, MSPs should continuously monitor the systems and applications, track key metrics such as product usage, and provide ongoing support to the customer whenever they need it.
-This includes regular system updates, troubleshooting, and addressing any issues.
+During post-implementation, MSPs should continuously monitor the systems and applications, track key metrics such as product usage, and provide ongoing customer support whenever needed.
+It includes regular system updates, troubleshooting, and addressing any issues.

 AvePoint’s Approach to Efficient MSP Onboarding